Difference Between Marketing and PR

 4. Marketing is a technique or procedure that directly aims at the customers’ needs.
 While PR is focused on making a strong connection to the customers.

-5. The advantage a company archive from better marketing is generally for the short term.
+5. The advantage a company archive from better marketing is for the short term.
 While PR generates long-term benefits for the company.

 Difference Between Marketing and PR